module-federation/module-federation-examples/nextjs-sidecar/README.md

 # Running the example

-Build and run the code in three seperate terminals:
+Build and run the code in three separate terminals:

 ```shell script
 > cd dog-admin